aggibb/user-list-demo/README.md

 A new entity for one or more user accounts would be added, passwords would be encrypted with Bcrypt and prevented from being returned in plain text.

-Classes for a UserDetailsService and SecurityConfiguration would be added, the latter of which contains the access rules.
+Classes for a UserDetailsService and SecurityConfiguration would be added, the latter of which contains access rules for determining which resources can be viewed publicly and which require a login.